jinwookjungs/jinwookjungs.github.io/index.md

 #### **Domestic Journals and Conferences**
+1. Youngsoo Song, **Jinwook Jung**, Youngsoo Shin, "Standard Cell Layout and Placement of TFET-based Circuits," 2018 IEIE SoC Conference, May 2018.
+(In Korean)
 1. Jingon Lee, **Jinwook Jung**, Youngsoo Shin, "Fast Timing Analysis of Full Custom Digital Circuits with Accurate Gate RC Modeling," *The 25th Korean Conference on Semiconductors*, Feb.
 2018.
 (In Korean)
 1. Inhak Han, **Jinwook Jung**, Youngsoo Shin, "Optimizing Timing Margin for Timing Closure, Area, and Power," *The 23rd Korean Conference on Semiconductors*, Feb.
 2016.
 (In Korean)
 1. **Jinwook Jung**, Youngsoo Shin, "Managing Power Consumption and Clock Skew using Mesh Clock Network with Multiple Subtrees," *The 22nd Korean Conference on Semiconductors*, Feb.
 2015.
 (In Korean)